Leukodystrophies

 - MLD = arylsulfatase A deficiency + metachromatic granules + combined CNS and PNS involvement.
 The combination of central white matter disease + demyelinating peripheral neuropathy in a child is the classic board stem.

-- Metachromasia = tissue stains a different color than the dye itself (brown with cresyl violet instead of blue) — this is the naming origin of the disease
+- Metachromasia = tissue stains a different color than the dye itself (golden-brown with cresyl violet instead of violet/purple; red-purple/magenta with toluidine blue instead of blue) — this is the naming origin of the disease

 Krabbe Disease (Globoid Cell Leukodystrophy)